For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 So you can completely block the light with a solid object, or diffuse the light by using a semi opaque object to block the light, but allow some of it through.
 Diffusing front light is the easiest way to control the amount of light on your subject.

-For this reason, I would never photograph outdoors without bringing along a diffuser.
+For this reason, I’d never photograph outdoors without bringing along a handheld diffuser.
 Even if I’m not sure I’ll use it.

 My motto is: rather have it and not use it than need it and not have it.